anthological/bodice_drafter/README.md

 # bodice_drafter
 jlbellan 15-112 - Takes a person's measurements and drafts a bodice sloper for creating fitted garment patterns.

+I've added to the UI, it's in graphics 2.

 ## sources: